 Student walking into the red door entrance at the School of Education building.

-The Department of Educational Policy Studies offers an undergraduate Bachelor of Science degree program in Education Studies.
-This program is designed to meet the needs of a growing number of undergraduate students who are interested in working in domestic and/or global educational policy and practice.
+The Department offers an undergraduate Bachelor of Science degree program in Education Studies.
+This program is designed to meet the needs of undergraduate students who are interested in working in domestic and/or global educational policy and practice.

-The Department features four certificate programs.
+The Department features four certificate programs:

 Information about faculty, staff, and other contributors to the Department of Educational Policy Studies can be found on the department's website.